rafaelrinaldi/whereami/README.md

 Usage: whereami [OPTIONS]

-  Get geolocation information based on your host's IP address.
+  Get your geolocation information using freegeoip.net from the CLI

 Options:
   -v --version              Display current software version.